Gissio/radpro/docs/devices/Bosean FS-5000/install.md

 1. Power off the device.
 2. Unscrew the back case and carefully open the device.
-3. Verify that the circuit board matches the image above (the Geiger-Müller tube may vary).
-If the board differs, you may have a different hardware revision, and Rad Pro may not function correctly.
-If issues arise, report them on the [Rad Pro GitHub issues page](https://github.com/Gissio/radpro/issues).
+3. Confirm the circuit board matches the image above (Geiger-Müller tube may vary).
+If it differs, you may have a different hardware revision, and Rad Pro may not work correctly.
+Report issues on the [Rad Pro GitHub issues page](https://github.com/Gissio/radpro/issues).
-4. Note the Geiger-Müller tube type (marked on the glass as J614, J321, J305 or M4011).
-For unmarked tubes measuring 55 or 65 mm, assume J614 or J613, respectively.
+4. Identify the Geiger-Müller tube (marked on the glass as J305, J321, J613, J614, or M4011).
+For unmarked tubes:
+   * 55 mm tubes: Assume J614.
+   * 65 mm tubes: Assume J613.

 ## Step 2: Connect the programmer

 ![Bosean FS-5000 connectors](img/fs5000-swd.jpg)

-1. Optional: Solder a 4-pin header to the SWD pads on the board for a secure connection.
+1. Optional: Solder a 4-pin header to the SWD pads on the board for a reliable connection.
-2. Connect the ST-LINK V2 to the SWD pads using the following pin configuration (top to bottom):
+2. Connect the ST-LINK V2 to the SWD pads using this pin configuration (top to bottom):
   * 3.3V
   * SWDIO
   * SWCLK